 Today we have a free day to explore as you wish.
 So what is it to be?
 A stroll around the village, a coffee in the main square watching the world go by, a dip in the hotel pool or just catch up on some reading – the choice is yours.

-The coach will return us to the airport at the appropriate time to take our return flight.
+The coach will transfer us to the airport at the appropriate time to take our return flight home.

 For centuries Italy has attracted visitors in search of culture and romance and there are few countries that can rival its renowned Classical origins, its art, music, architecture, scenery, food and wine.
 As home to the Roman Empire, the Renaissance, the Roman Catholic Church and the Vatican, its contribution to the arts surpasses that of any other nation.